Keighley & Worth Valley Railway (9 miles)

 The Scarborough Spa Express

-A Wonderful Family Day Out.
-What better way to enjoy North Yorkshire’s beautiful countryside, visit the historic city of York or the seaside town of Scarborough, than by travelling aboard a vintage steam hauled train?
+What better way to enjoy the region's beautiful countryside and visit the historic city of York or the seaside town of Scarborough, than by travelling aboard a vintage steam hauled train?
+Classic and comfortable with huge windows and refreshment carriage on every train.
+Loads of trip types available.

 Model Railway Village (47 miles)